vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-install.md

    You can see the network in the **Infrastructure** > **Networks** view of the NSX Advanced Load Balancer interface.
 1. For **VIP Network CIDR**, use the drop-down menu to select the CIDR of the subnet to use for the load balancer VIP.

    This comes from one of the VIP Network's configured subnets.
 You can see the subnet CIDR for a particular network in the **Infrastructure** > **Networks** view of the NSX Advanced Load Balancer interface.
 The drop-down menu is present in Tanzu Kubernetes Grid v1.3.1 and later.
-In v1.3.0, you enter the CIDR manually.
+In v1.3.0, you enter the CIDR manually.<!--Which version are we consuming?>

 1. Paste the contents of the Certificate Authority that is used to generate your Controller Certificate into the **Controller Certificate Authority** text box.